-There is nothing quite like a musical for perking you up and The Sound of Music is the drop of golden sun currently inspiring optimism in audience members at Milton Keynes Theatre.
+There is nothing quite like a musical for perking you up and The Sound of Music is the drop of golden sunshine currently inspiring optimism in audience members at Milton Keynes Theatre.

 The tuneful tale of the von Trapp family and the exuberant novice nun who simply cannot suppress her urge to sing became one of the world’s favourite things when Julie Andrews immortalised the iconic role of Maria in the melodic 1965 movie.
-Fifty years on and The Sound of Music continues to climb mountains – breaking records in ticket sales, album sales, length of runs and size of audiences.
+Fifty years on and The Sound of Music continues to climb mountains – breaking records in ticket sales, album sales, length of runs and audience attendance.

 Songbird Danielle Hope is the present touring production’s leading lady whose “heart wants to sing every song that it hears”.
 Her crystal-clear vocals and onstage warmth saw her deliver a pitch-perfect opening night performance, bringing the auditorium alive with all the irresistible songs from the unforgettable score.